Last updated: August 4th, 2023

 Short on time?
-Our pick for the best wool shoes is the Allbirds Wool Runners.
+Our pick for the best Merino wool shoes is the Allbirds Wool Runners.

-If you’re interested in sustainable, antimicrobial, and moisture-wicking shoes, try one of these nine best wool shoes.
+If you’re interested in sustainable, antimicrobial, and moisture-wicking shoes, try one of these ten best wool shoes.

 Wool has become a popular material for sneakers and running shoes in recent years because it comes with so many natural advantages.

 Some of the most comfortable wool shoes use a particular type of fiber called merino wool, which comes from merino sheep.

 This breed of sheep is originally from Spain, but today most merino wool comes from Australia and New Zealand.
 And this sheep’s fleece has a few things that set it apart.

 Not only is merino wool softer and finer than its regular counterpart, but its antimicrobial properties make it odor-resistant.
 It’s also moisture-wicking and temperature-regulating.

 There’s no need to explain why these are all excellent traits for a shoe!
 Because of these properties, you can wear most wool sneakers without socks.